 The action ranges from Earth to Mars, Mercury and Titan.
-Nevertheless, the reader coming to this book after Vonnegut's other work might well have low expectations of any colourful OSS stuff even in a book with ample space travel.
+However, despite the promise of ample space travel, the reader coming to this book after Vonnegut's other tales might well have low expectations of finding any truly colourful OSS stuff.

 After all, this author is known mainly as a satirist.